JoakimHaglund/WeatherApp/README.md

 - Visual weather representation with icons
 - Temperature, precipitation, and wind information
 - Responsive design for various screen sizes
+- Data persistence using localStorage
+- SVG implementation for weather icons and graphs

 ## Technologies Used